 Professor Carl Mitchell

 Carl Mitchell is a Professor in the Department of Physical and Environmental Sciences at the University of Toronto - Scarborough, with graduate appointments in the Department of Geography, the UTSC Department of Physical and Environmental Sciences, and the School of the Environment at the University of Toronto.
 Dr. Mitchell completed his PhD in Physical Geography at the University of Toronto in 2007 and undertook a postdoctoral fellowship at the Smithsonian Environmental Research Center until July 2008, when he was hired as an Assistant Professor at UTSC.
-Dr. Mitchell is currently the Associate Graduate Chair of the Department of Physical and Environmental Sciences.
-He served within the earth and environmental science community as the President of the Canadian Geophysical Union (2019-21) and is current Past-President.
-Professor Mitchell is also an Associate Editor at Frontiers in Environmental Science.
+He served within the earth and environmental science community as the President of the Canadian Geophysical Union (2019-21).
+Professor Mitchell is also an Associate Editor at Frontiers in Environmental Science

 Dr. Mitchell usually teaches: